scottaohara/a11y_styled_form_controls/README.md

 Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript to function and correctly convey state.

-## The Form Controls
+## The Different Form Elements
-The following controls each have demo pages with additional documentation pertaining to implementation, UX, and screen reader announcements.
+The following controls and elements each have demo pages with additional documentation pertaining to implementation, UX, and screen reader announcements.

 ### Checkboxes and Radio Buttons